 To objectively evaluate the position of the screws inserted into the severely scoliotic spines, postoperative computed tomography (CT) scans and sagittal and coronal reconstructions were performed for all patients.
 The transverse images were examined by an independent radiologist who classified the screws as being "in" or "out" (Fig. 1).
 A screw was classified as "in" if the central line of the screw was inside the outer cortex of the pedicle wall.
-A screw was classified as "out" if the central line of the screw was outside the outer cortex of the pedicle wall.
+A screw was outside the outer cortex of the pedicle wall.
 The distance of perforations was measured.4